processfeedback/docs.processfeedback.org/identify-ai-usage.md

 Sudden decrease in the overall bar height, compared to its previous bar on tge right, indicate text deletions.

 **e) Bars scattered across the chart**
-Suggests lots of revision throughout the document.

-A mix of continuous typing at first followed by scattered edits later can indicate drafting followed by revision (something typical of genuine writing).
+Bars scattered all over the chart suggests lots of revision throughout the document.
+For example, a mix of continuous typing at first followed by scattered edits later can indicate drafting followed by revision (something typical of genuine writing).

 ### 6. Increase the detail when needed